 Twiggy was one of the first models to parlay her success as a model into other business ventures.
 In 1967, she came to the United States to promote her own clothing line as well as model.
 The trip also afforded her a chance to work with famed photographer Richard Avedon.
 Twiggy became so popular in America that she even inspired her own Barbie doll.
 More Twiggy merchandise soon followed, including a board game and a lunch box.
 Fans would even copy her distinctive eye look with their own set of Twiggy fake eyelashes.

 Twiggy started acting in the 1970s, making her film debut in Ken Russell's musical The Boy Friend (1971) with Tommy Tune.
-More movie roles followed, including appearances in The Blues Brothers (1980) with John Belushi and Madame Sousatzka (1988) with Shirley MacLaine.
+More movie roles followed, including appearances in The Blues Brothers (1980) with Dan Aykroyd and John Belushi and Madame Sousatzka (1988) with Shirley MacLaine.
 Twiggy also enjoyed some success on the stage.
 In 1983, she made her Broadway debut in My One and Only with Tommy Tune.

 Over the years, Twiggy has also made numerous television appearances as well.
 She was briefly co-presenter of ITV's popular This Morning program in 2001.
 On American television, Twiggy also served as a judge on Tyra Banks's popular modeling-competition show America's Next Top Model.